mohamedkt2004/math-web-1/README.md

 ## 📦 Tech Stack

-- **Frontend:** Angular (primary), with a sample React project for reference.
+- **Frontend:** Angular.
 - **Backend:** Firebase Realtime Database & Firebase Authentication.

 ## ⚙️ How It Works

 1. **User Authentication:** Users create an account through Firebase authentication.
 Principals can assign any role, and administrators can assign teacher and parent roles.
-2. **Student Registration:** Teachers create students accounts and generate QR codes that students can use to authenticate in Mathoria game.
+2. **Student Registration:** Teachers create student accounts and generate QR codes that students can use to authenticate in Mathoria game.
 3. **Profile Sync:** Student profiles sync with Mathoria, enabling test access.
 4. **Monitoring:** Principals, administrators, teachers, and parents can view tailored performance data and analytics based on their assigned roles.
 5. **Automatic User IDs:** The `Principal`, `Teacher`, `Parent`, `Administrator`, and `Student` classes inherit the `uid` field from the parent abstract Firebase class `User`.
 This ensures that each user is uniquely identified.